Frequently Asked Questions

 Yes, the Graduate Research School hosts regular orientation sessions for new HDR candidates.
 Orientation is a great way to meet your fellow researchers and find out more about life as a research student.

-Information about upcoming orientation sessions and invitations to attend will be sent directly to your student email account.
+Information about upcoming orientation sessions and invitations to attend will be sent directly to your student email account or you can visit our orientation page.

 How do I check my student record?